-The challenge of solving~\eqref{eq:shrinkage} is that this is an optimization problem in the infinite dimensional space of operators $\Bspace$.
-To alleviate this complexity, we reduce the problem to a suitable finite dimensional approximation.
+The challenge of solving~\eqref{eq:shrinkage} is that this is an optimization problem in the infinite-dimensional space of operators $\Bspace$.
+To alleviate this complexity, we reduce the problem to a suitable finite-dimensional approximation.
 We follow techniques in numerical functional analysis by taking a finite number of basis functions.

 In particular, for some finite $K_1, K_2$, let $\BKspace = Span(\{U_i \otimes V_j: i=\overline{1, K_1}, j = \overline{1, K_2}\})$, where $K = (K_1, K_2)$.
 This yields the optimization problem of $J(T)$ over the space $T \in \BKspace$.
 The following result validates the choice of approximate optimization.